 MIT Sloan Executive MBA Program Structure

 The MIT Sloan Executive MBA program is a 20-month, “mid-career” program for executives and managers who have significant professional experience.
-Classes meet on Friday and Saturday every third weekend, with a week-long module course every six months; there are a total of 25 weekend sessions and five week-long module courses.
+Classes meet on Friday and Saturday every third weekend, with a week-long module course every six months; there are a total of 26 weekend sessions and five 6-9 day long module courses.
 In addition, students complete a week-long international trip called the Global Organizations Lab near the conclusion of the program.

 Each weekend session, students must take between two and four required courses.
 However, each January and during the spring of the program’s second year, students have the opportunity to take one or two elective courses.
 MIT Sloan Executive MBA students can also take elective courses cross-registered with Harvard and MIT’s full-time MBA programs.

 The four week-long module courses each have a theme.
-In order of module, these are: Leadership and Integrative Management, Innovation Driven Entrepreneurial Advantage, Leading in a Global Context, and Leading Complex Organizations.
+In order of module, these are: Leadership and Integrative Management, Innovation Driven Entrepreneurial Advantage, Leading in a Global Context, and Leading With Impact.

 The program also features the Organizations Lab, in which students apply the lessons they have learned in the first half of the program to their current organization, and the Global Organizations Lab, in which students travel abroad in teams for a week to work with an international company.

-The MIT Sloan Executive MBA Class of 2016 is made up of 120 executives who have an average of 17 years of work experience and come from a range of industries and backgrounds.
-Nearly 82% of students in the class have already risen to at least the level of Director within their organizations.
-About 52% had earned advanced degrees prior to matriculating at Sloan, and 51% are international.
+The MIT Sloan Executive MBA Class of 2020 is made up of 126 executives who have an average of 17 years of work experience and come from a range of industries and backgrounds.
+Nearly 83 percent of students in the class have already risen to at least the level of Director within their organizations.
+About 60 percent had earned advanced degrees prior to matriculating at Sloan and 48 percent are international.

-The total tuition for the MIT Sloan Executive MBA Class of 2018 is $156,060.
+The total tuition for the MIT Sloan Executive MBA Class of 2021 is $178,302.
 This figure includes course materials and the basic travel costs associated with the Global Organizations Lab international experience.
-Additionally, Sloan estimates that EMBA students will spend approximately $15,000 on lodging and incur a variety of additional expenses, including travel to and from the program, computer costs, and health insurance costs if the student is not already insured.
+Additionally, Sloan estimates that EMBA students will spend approximately $20,000 on lodging and incur a variety of additional expenses, including travel to and from the program, computer costs and health insurance costs if the student is not already insured.

 Each year, the EMBA program awards a number of Sloan Leadership Fellowships to outstanding applicants who contribute to the diversity of the incoming class.
 Admitted students are automatically considered for these awards.

-While MIT Sloan doesn’t require that applicants possess an undergraduate degree, a stipulated amount of work experience or GMAT scores, the program does note that promising applicants will possess a degree, at least eight years of work experience and GMAT scores if they feel their transcript scores do not accurately represent their profile.
+While MIT Sloan doesn’t always require that applicants possess an undergraduate degree (exceptions will be made for those without degrees who possess exceptional achievements), a stipulated amount of work experience or GMAT scores, the program does note that promising applicants will possess a degree, at least ten years of work experience and GMAT scores if they feel their transcript scores do not accurately represent their profile.
 All applicants must be working full time at the time of their application to the program.